 ASAP Sewer Line Rehabilitation — North Texas Municipal Water District, Wylie, TX

 Rafael Ortega served as project principal for the rehabilitation of for the trenchless rehabilitation of 17,650 LF of 27” to 42” diameter sewer and included 50 manholes for North Texas Municipal Water District in an effort to extend the useful life of a concrete sewer interceptor installed in 1984.
 The project was complicated due to tree mitigation requirements of the City of Allen and Plano, limited site access to minimize impacts to existing parks, the requirements of sensitive property owners (established tree farm and two golf courses), and the extent of the floodplain.

-FEMA Disaster Mitigation for Wastewater Facilities Induced by Hurricane Harvey — City of Houston, Houston, TX
+FEMA Disaster Mitigation for Wastewater Facilities Induced by Hurricane Harvey — City of Houston, TX